ramanpreeet1990/CacheManager/Readme.md

 # <p align="center">Cache Manager<br/>Client & Server Cache Manager Service App</p>

-This app has 2 Components :-<br />
+####This Project has 2 Components :-<br />
 1. CacheManager<br />
 Its a Client app which can be installed on any Android device (API 19 to 22).
-It uses services of CacheServer to share a Global data file stored on Server.<br />
+It uses services of CacheServer to share a Global data file stored on Server.

 2. CacheServer<br />
-Its a backend server responsible for managing the Global Cache and giving access of Lock to the devices based on FCFS.<br />
+Its a backend server responsible for managing the Global Cache and giving access of Lock to the devices based on FCFS.

 #### Credits